jujutsu-29/zupple_assignment/README.md

 ### Persistence Layer

-The assignment requires each service to have its own persistence layer.
-To satisfy this while keeping the system simple, both the Issuance and Verification services point to the same **SQLite database file** (`credential.db`).
+Both the Issuance and Verification services use a shared **JSON file (`credentials.json`)** for persistence.
+This file stores all issued credentials as an array of JSON objects.

--   **Reasoning:** This approach avoids the complexity of setting up a network-based data synchronization mechanism (like a message bus or API-to-API calls) between the services, which would be overkill for this assignment's scope.
-While not a purely isolated persistence model, it represents a pragmatic solution where each service is still independently responsible for its own database logic and queries.
-In a production environment, this single file would be replaced by a dedicated database server (e.g., PostgreSQL, MySQL), and the services would connect to it with their own credentials and permissions.
+-   **Reasoning:** This approach directly addresses the requirement for a "simple free-tier DB" and the user's request to use "pure JSON".
+It avoids external database dependencies, making local setup very straightforward.
+In a production environment, especially with multiple instances of the services, this shared file would need to be stored on a shared, persistent volume (e.g., a Kubernetes Persistent Volume or a cloud file storage service) to ensure data consistency and availability across all service replicas.
+For this assignment, it demonstrates a simple, file-based persistence mechanism.

 ### API Design